 Hamburg Coffee Company (HACOFCO) imports green coffee from all over the world, with a focus on establishing direct and long-term relationships with producers and roasters.
 Located in the HafenCity district of Hamburg, Germany, HACOFCO has successfully bought and sold high-quality Arabica and Robusta coffee for over 30 years.
-HACOFCO has prepared this document as its own in-house sustainability guide to provide its final customers with a process that, through an internal management system, allows verification of the most important relevant aspects of its coffee suppliers in economic, social, agronomic, and environmental pillars for the entire company's supply chain.
+HACOFCO developed CONNECT as an in-house sustainability standard which verifies compliance through independent audits of its coffee suppliers against relevant criteria in economic, social, agronomic, and environmental sustainability with a focus on continuous improvement.